 Competence Field "Empirical Economic Research"

 Within the economic sciences, empirical economic research is continuously gaining in importance.
 Current debates on the causes and consequences of social and economic developments as well as on the focus of economic policy are increasingly based on the results of empirical research.
 In the competence field Empirical Economic Research (EWF), approximately one hundred researchers from the three UA Ruhr universities and the RWI – Leibniz Institute for Economic Research, as well as roughly the same number of PhD students, are currently exploring issues relevant to empirical economic research.
-The strategic goal of this cooperation is to establish the EMF competence field as an internationally visible center for empirical economic research by bundling excellent research.
+The strategic goal of this cooperation is to establish the EWF competence field as an internationally visible center for empirical economic research by bundling excellent research.

-The EMF competence field incorporates the diverse competencies existing at the partner institutions in the fields of applied empirical economic research, method development and scientific policy advice into a joint framework, thus facilitating their integration and benefiting from their complementarities across all three universities.
+The EWF competence field incorporates the diverse competencies existing at the partner institutions in the fields of applied empirical economic research, method development and scientific policy advice into a joint framework, thus facilitating their integration and benefiting from their complementarities across all three universities.
 Researchers from the three economics faculties at the UAR, the only statistics faculty in Germany at the TU Dortmund University, and the RWI – Leibniz Institute for Economic Research in Essen work closely together on this project.
 Moreover, the Research Data Center Ruhr at RWI provides a large number of data sets for empirical research.

 All researchers involved in the competence field apply econometric methods in the empirical analysis of economic relationships and develop them further in a problem-specific manner.
 The fields of application cover a broad spectrum of economic sciences.
 The resulting diversity of applications and methods leads to high synergies within the competence field.
 Research areas within the competence field include labor, health, energy and climate as well as investments, to name but a few.